Anshul1963/CRUD-NodeJS-MySQL-Angular/README.md

 2. Then run "ng serve --open" in terminal.
 2. Open another terminal in backend folder and run "npm install".
 4. Then run "nodemon server.js" in terminal.
+5. Make your own db in local system.